 \subsection{Neural Operators}

 Neural operators map infinite-dimensional input and solution function spaces, allowing them to handle multiple PDE instances without retraining.
-Following the advent of DeepONet~\citep{lu2019deeponet}, the domain of learning neural operator has recently gained much attention.
+Following the advent of DeepONet~\cite{lu2019deeponet}, the domain of operator learning has recently gained much attention.
 Specifically, DeepONet employs a branch network and a trunk network to separately encode input functions and location variables, subsequently merging them for output computation.
-FNO~\citep{li2020fourier} learns the operator in the spectral domain to conjoin good accuracy and inference speed.
-F-FNO~\citep{tran2023factorized} improves FNO by integrating separable spectral layers and residual connections, accompanied by a composite set of training strategies.
-Geo-FNO~\citep{li2022fourier} employs a map connecting irregular domains and uniform latent meshes to address arbitrary geometries effectively.
-Numerous alternative variants have been proposed from various perspectives thus far ~\citep{grady2022towards,wen2022u,xiong2023koopman}.
+Numerous alternative variants have been proposed from various perspectives thus far ~\cite{grady2022towards,wen2022u,xiong2023koopman}.
+FNO~\cite{li2020fourier} learns the integral operator in the spectral domain to conjoin accuracy and inference speed.
+Geo-FNO~\cite{li2022fourier} employs a map connecting irregular domains and uniform latent meshes to address arbitrary geometries effectively.
+F-FNO~\cite{tran2023factorized} improves FNO by integrating dimension-separable Fourier layers and residual connections.
 However, FNOs are grid-based, leading to increased computational demands for both training and inference as PDE dimensions expand.

 Considering the input sequence as a function evaluation within a specific domain, attention operators can be seen as learnable projection or kernel integral operators.
 These operators have gained substantial research attention due to their scalability and effectiveness in addressing PDEs on irregular meshes. \citet{kovachki2021neural} demonstrates that the standard attention mechanism can be considered as a neural operator layer.
-Galerkin Transformer~\citep{cao2021choose} proposes two self-attention operators without softmax and provides theoretical interpretations for them.
-HT-Net~\citep{liu2022ht} proposes a hierarchical attention operator to solve multi-scale PDEs.
-GNOT~\citep{hao2023gnot} proposes a linear cross-attention block to facilitate the encoding of diverse input types.
-However, despite their promising potential, attention operators are susceptible to overfitting especially when the available training data are rare.
+Galerkin Transformer~\cite{cao2021choose} proposes two self-attention operators without softmax and provides theoretical interpretations for them.
+HT-Net~\cite{liu2022ht} proposes a hierarchical attention operator to solve multi-scale PDEs.
+GNOT~\cite{hao2023gnot} proposes a linear cross-attention block to facilitate the encoding of diverse input types.
+However, despite their promising potential, attention operators are susceptible to overfitting, especially when the available training data are rare.